GDGC-MET/Technical_Blogs/CONTRIBUTING.md

 Ensure proper grammar and formatting in your post.
 Do not submit blogs that are promotional or unrelated to the suggested topics.
 No use of AI for writing the Blog.
+If your blog topic falls under a new domain that is not already present in the repository, please create a new field for that domain in the repository’s README or relevant documentation.